alifirst01/my-personal-website/README.md

   - [browserify](http://browserify.org/) - to support NodeJS 'require' functionality inside client's browser and modularise the code into files.
   - [React Responsive Carousel](https://www.npmjs.com/package/react-responsive-carousel) - An easily customizable carousel component for React apps.
   - [React Reveal](https://www.npmjs.com/package/react-reveal) - To add various cool reveal on scroll animations in the application.
-  - [React Font Awsome](https://fontawesome.com/how-to-use/on-the-web/using-with/react) - to use icons in the app
+  - [React Font Awsome](https://fontawesome.com/how-to-use/on-the-web/using-with/react) - to use various icons in the application.
   - [React Bootstrap](https://react-bootstrap.github.io/) - to use bootstrap components inside react.
   - [Babel](https://babeljs.io/) - for transcompiling to ES6 code into a backwards compatible version of JavaScript in current and older browsers.
   - [Webpack](https://webpack.js.org/) for bundling the assets and code splitting.